United States Military Academy: After the Civil War

 The demand for junior officers during the Spanish–American War caused the class of 1899 to graduate early, and the Philippine–American War did the same for the class of 1901.
 This increased demand for officers led Congress to increase the Corps of Cadets' size to 481 cadets in 1900.
 The period between 1900 and 1915 saw a construction boom as much of West Point's old infrastructure was rebuilt.
-Many of the academy's most famous graduates graduated during the 15-year period between 1900 and 1915: Douglas MacArthur (1903), Joseph Stilwell (1904), Henry "Hap" Arnold (1907), George S. Patton (1909), Dwight D. Eisenhower, and Omar Bradley (both 1915).
+Many of the academy's most famous graduates graduated during the 15 years between 1900 and 1915: Douglas MacArthur (1903), Joseph Stilwell (1904), Henry "Hap" Arnold (1907), George S. Patton (1909), Dwight D. Eisenhower, and Omar Bradley (both 1915).
 The class of 1915 is known as "the class the stars fell on" for the exceptionally high percentage of general officers that rose from that class (59 of 164).

 The outbreak of America's involvement in World War I caused a sharp increase in the demand for army officers, and the academy accelerated graduation of all four classes then in attendance to meet this requirement, beginning with the early graduation of the First Class on 20 April 1917, the Second Class in August 1917, and both the Third and Fourth Classes just before the Armistice of 11 November 1918, when only freshman cadets remained (those who had entered in the summer of 1918).
 In all, wartime contingencies and post-war adjustments resulted in ten classes, varying in length of study from two to four years, within a seven-year period before the regular course of study was fully resumed.

 Douglas MacArthur became superintendent in 1919, instituting sweeping reforms to the academic process, including introducing a greater emphasis on history and humanities.
-He made major changes to the field training regimen and the Cadet Honor Committee was formed under his watch in 1922.
-MacArthur was a firm supporter of athletics at the academy, as he famously said "Upon the fields of friendly strife are sown the seeds that, upon other fields, on other days, will bear the fruits of victory."
+He made major changes to the field training regimen, and the Cadet Honor Committee was formed under his watch in 1922.
+MacArthur was a firm supporter of athletics at the academy, as he famously said, "Upon the fields of friendly strife are sown the seeds that, upon other fields, on other days, will bear the fruits of victory."
 West Point was first officially accredited in 1925, and in 1933 began granting Bachelor of Science degrees to all graduates.
 In 1935, the academy's authorized strength increased to 1,960 cadets.